 How to Apply:

 - Determine your infrastructure project’s eligibility for this program.
-Please see CARB’s 2017 Carl Moyer Guidelines, Chapter 10: Infrastructure for full details.
+Please see CARB’s 2017 Carl Moyer Guidelines, Chapter 10: Infrastructure, and the project criteria and requirements for full details.

 - Gather the required information as outlined in the application.

 - Apply for grant funds in person, by mail, email, or online.

 Please see application on the right for more information.

 - Contact Alex Economou at (805) 961-8894 or [email protected]